NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/guild-instances/+page.svelte.md

 ## Rescue Operation - Grass Kingdom

 This is an instance where you go around collecting skills to break barriers.
+There are multiple possible "sets" of locations for the skills.

 ### Yeshe